-A: Fluoride is a naturally occurring ionic form of fluorine, the 13th most abundant element on Earth.
+A: Fluoride is a naturally occurring mineral found in both surface water and groundwater.
+Fluoride is the ionic form of fluorine, the 13th most abundant element on Earth.
 It is found in many rocks and minerals in the soil and enters drinking water as water passes through these soils.
 Fluoride is present naturally in almost all foods and beverages including water, but levels can vary widely.

 Q: What is fluoridation?

 A: Fluoridation is the addition of fluoride to a drinking water supply so that it contains the level recommended for optimal protection against tooth decay.

 Fluoride’s benefits for preventing tooth decay were discovered in the 1930s and it has been added to drinking water supplies in the U.S. since 1945.
 Today, about 67 percent of the U.S. population using public water supplies has access to fluoridated water.